 Figure: Iona's Engineering division mission statement

-IONA was formed in 1991, initially a Trinity College Dublin campus company, it occupied its first desks in rambling offices along Westland Row then spilling over into office space on Pierce Street.
+A Trinity College Dublin campus company, IONA occupied space in Trinity's rambling offices along Westland Row before spilling into office space on Pierce Street.
 At its height IONA would eventually employ over 1,000 people around the globe, providing work for many of the academics, researchers and post-grads from the DSG but at the end of that first week as an independent firm only seven new employees marked the occasion quietly with a toast at Mahaffey’s pub.

-IONA's founders all came from this environment of academically led technological innovation and they were active contributors to the process of defining standards-based distributed object technology.
+IONA's founder talent all came from this environment of academically led technological innovation and they were active contributors to the process of defining standards-based distributed object technology.

 Orbix, Iona’s implementation of the CORBA specification, consisted of a software development kit (SDK), a daemon (computer service) and set of run-time libraries (libs).
 Orbix was also the technology used at the core of Iona’s growing family of internet centric products and services.The CORBA standard enabled applications to deliver network interactivity ‘by design,’ at the same time as it future proofed legacy applications by wrapping them in an Object Oriented front-end.
 Object orientation could be layered over any system regardless of whether their underlying design was procedural, functional, or just plain ancient.
 Iona’s Orbix SDK (Software Development Kit) and the Orbix orb (an Object Request Broker daemon and libraries) enabled programmers to easily design distributed programs using IDL (Interface Definition Language), which enabled software object interfaces on one system to call and interoperate with objects on distant systems.
 Iona also provided language mappings to C++, SmallTalk, Java, Ada, and OLE (enabling access to Visual Basic, Delphi and Power Builder environments).